ShanCheng1994/Book_Note/Fixed_Income_Tuckman/Chp4.md

 1. any given maturity duration falls as coupon increases.
 The intuition behind this fact is that higher-coupon bonds have a greater fraction of their value paid earlier.
 The higher the coupon, the larger the weights on the duration terms of early years relative to those of later years.
 Hence, higher-coupon bonds are effectively shorter-term bonds and therefore have lower durations.

 2. Duration increases with maturity.

+### Application: The Barbell versus the bullet
+Barbell portfolio: a combination of a longer-term bond and a short-term bond.
+Barbell has the same duration as bullet but a bigger convexity.
+We will be more exposed to volatility when we use barbell portfolio.
+Disadvantage is that the weighted yield of the barbell will be smaller than bullet one.